What is Environmental Chemistry?

 Contamination of the environment takes place when there are unwanted chemical substances present in the atmosphere.
 In fact, environmental chemistry mainly deals with the study of these unwanted substances and their effects.

-- Small contaminants: Small contaminants are those metal particles which can be easily measured and controlled.
+- Small contaminants: Small contaminants are those metal particles that can be easily measured and controlled.
 These particulate contaminants can be monitored by the process of abrasion, fatigue and silting.

-- Chemical Contaminants: These are the pollutants which are produced by the process of chemical reactions.
-They contaminate the water and soil, and those are arsenic, nitrate, fluoride, manganese, iron, etc.
+- Chemical Contaminants: These are the pollutants that are produced by the process of chemical reactions.
+They contaminate the water and soil, and those are arsenic, nitrate, fluoride, manganese atom, iron, etc.

 - Gaseous contamination: This type of pollution occurs through pollution of the gaseous atmosphere by the components such as sulfur, chlorine, bromine, etc.

 - Microbial contamination: This is known to be one of the dangerous types of contamination as it does not only affects the environment but also the living system within it.
-The cause for this is the microbes such as the yeast, bacteria, mold, fungi, protozoa, virus, or the toxins and by-products.
+The cause for this is microbes such as the yeast, bacteria, mold, fungi, protozoa, virus, or the toxins and by-products.

 Applications of Environmental Chemistry

 Some of the applications of environmental chemistry are mentioned below.

 - Environmental Chemistry studies the risk factors of all the chemicals in-depth so as to get a solution for the safety purpose of the environment.

 - It is applied in the study of new products and their effects on the environment.

 - Environmental Chemistry is used in the method of protecting groundwater which is polluted by soil, dust, and waste particles.

 - It is useful for the protection of surface water from contaminants through the process of sedimentation, bacteriological, and radiation.

-- The quality of the soil is protected by the methods of environmental chemistry such as by the use of indicators like ecotoxicological and chemical./li>
+- The quality of the soil is protected by the methods of environmental chemicals such as by the use of indicators like ecotoxicological and chemical.

 - Environmental chemistry is applied in the Waste Management and Cleaner Production.